isabella232/search-promote.en-1/help/c-about-reports-menu/c-about-data-views.md

 ---
 description: Data Views displays the search results with the meta fields.
 Each column is a meta field and each row is result from a search query.
 Customize Data Views by choosing and rearranging columns.
 Data Views can also have custom titles and descriptions.
-seo-description: Data Views displays the search results with the meta fields.
-Each column is a meta field and each row is result from a search query.
-Customize Data Views by choosing and rearranging columns.
-Data Views can also have custom titles and descriptions.
-seo-title: About Data Views
 solution: Target
 title: About Data Views
 topic: Reports,Site search and merchandising